 Medicare Plan G coverage is very similar to Plan F. It offers great value for beneficiaries who are willing to pay a small annual deductible.
 After that, Plan G provides full coverage for all of the gaps in Medicare.
 It pays for your hospital deductible, copays and coinsurance.
 It also covers the 20% that Part B doesn’t cover.

-Medicare Plan G offers great value for beneficiaries who are willing to absorb a small annual deductible in return for lower monthly premiums.
-As you can see in the chart below, Plan G covers almost everything that F does, except for the Part B deductible:
+As you can see below, supplement Plan G covers almost everything that F does, except for the Part B deductible:

 Medigap Plan G: A Small Deductible = Big Savings